jishnusundar/Week8-AngularIntro/README.md

-# COMP308-W2017-Lesson6A
+# COMP308-W2017-Lesson8

-## Welcome to Lesson 6 - Authentication with passport
+## Welcome to Lesson 8 - Introduction to Angular 2 and MVC

 please use **`npm install`** to install project dependencies